 - People who identify as a different sex from their birth certificate

-- Non-binary (i.e., people who don’t identify as any gender)
+- Non-binary people (i.e., people who don’t identify as any gender)

 I am so, so happy that “they” is finally and officially recognized as a singular pronoun.
 Early in my writing career, I constantly used “they” in effort to be inclusive, and my editors would ALWAYS cross it out and write “he/she.”

-Consider that some people may want to include their preferred pronoun on their name tag, when registering for events or conferences, or on their public profile.
-Is there a spot for “preferred pronoun” in your CRM or online form?
+Consider that some people may want to include their pronoun on their name tag when registering for events or include it on their public profile.
+Is there a spot for pronouns in your CRM or online form?

-- Mx. for those who want to use a title, but wants to be gender neutral
+- Mx. for those who want to use a gender neutral title

-- Mrs. can be used by divorced or widowed women
+- Mrs. can be used by divorced or widowed women, too

 First, Middle & Last Names